pablojimeno/code-rails/chapter_3_rails_resources/as_the_site_owner,_i_want_to_edit_a_post_so_that_i_can_correct_typos.md

-#As the site owner, I want to edit a post so that I can correct typos
+#As the site owner, I want to edit an article so that I can correct typos

 Describe the behavior with a spec
 - Hint: <span style="color: white">Use a generator to create the test:</sapn>